KShebek/cbe504/main.typ

 === Brønsted Relationship

-One of the earliest forms of linear energy relationships has to do with acid--base chemistry.
+One of the earliest forms of linear energy relationships (LFERs) has to do with acid--base chemistry.
 Consider the following acid-catalyzed reaction:
 $ ce("AH") &eqArrow(K_"a ") ce("H+ + A-")\
 ce("R") &fwdArrow(k) ce("P"),